procore/documentation/README.md

 5. Add your changes.
 Once you have completed your changes and saved your work locally, you can add those changes to your local feature branch.
 First, stage your changes for commit by issuing the following command:
 > `git add .`

-    * You can use the '.' notation as a wildcard to include all changes, or you can specify individual files.
+- Note: You can use the '.' notation as a wildcard to include all changes, or you can specify individual files.

 6. Next, commit the changes to your feature branch, using the -m flag with a commit message in quotes as shown in the following example:
->  `git commit -m "adding some new content"``
+>  `git commit -m "adding some new content"`

 7. Push your feature branch to the remote repository by issuing a command like the following example:
 > `git push origin DOCS-123_new_tutorial`